Smithery Logo

 const formatted = now.toFormat('yyyy-MM-dd');

-const tomorrow = now.plus({days: 1});
+const tomorrow = now.plus({ days: 1 });

-const adults = $jmespath(data, 'users[?age >= `18`]');
+const adults = $jmespath($input.first().json, 'users[?age >= `18`]');

 Best Practices